 Yes, Australian Ethical Super provides you with three death beneficiary options for your account.
 Some important legal considerations are outlined below.

-- Binding death nominations - you have the choice to determine who should receive your death benefit as long as the people you nominate are classified as a dependant under superannuation law.
-You can complete the Binding Death Nomination Form to nominate your beneficiary.
+Binding death nominations - you have the choice to determine who should receive your death benefit as long as the people you nominate are classified as a dependant under superannuation law.
+You can complete the Binding death benefit nomination form to nominate your beneficiary.
 Please note you need to update your binding nomination every 3 years for it to remain valid.

 It's best to read the Product Disclosure Statement to understand everything you need to know about death benefit nominations.
 Regardless of which option you choose, the Trustee must ensure that your money is paid to your dependants or legal personal representative.

 If you worked and earned super while visiting Australia on a temporary visa, you may be eligible to withdraw your super funds through the Departing Australia Super Payment (DASP) program.

 After leaving Australia, you can claim your super through the online Australian Taxation Office (ATO) DASP online application.
 If you have any questions about this process, contact us or the ATO.

 to claim, you must be either a non-resident or on an eligible temporary resident's visa